jbSdev/DNA_Expression/README.md

 Please don't hate me for this huge 'if' section.
 I hate it too...

 ## To run:
+Download this repository using `Download ZIP` under green `CODE` button on the right of page.

+Run app.exe from `/dist` folder.

+If not possible, read few lines down...

+**OR**

 Clone this repository using `git clone` command

 Execute `app.exe` from `/dist` folder